evoluteur/evolutility-server-node/README.md

 # Evolutility-Server-Node

-RESTful Micro-ORM for CRUD and more, using Node.js, Express, and PostgreSQL.
+Model-driven RESTful backend for CRUD and more, using Node.js, Express, and PostgreSQL.

 Evolutility-Server-Node provides a set of generic REST endpoints for CRUD (Create, Read, Update, Delete) and simple charts based on models rather than code.